ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 <figure>
   <img
   src="./images/10_did_auth_sign_up.png"
+      alt=""
   >
-  <figcaption>Figure 7: Example of a Challenge-Response system based on the DIDAuth protocol using a selective disclosure response (sdr) to the challenge; Source: RSKSmart at https://rsksmart.github.io/rif-identity-docs/ssi/specs/did-auth.html </figcaption>
+  <figcaption>Figure 7: Example of a cryptographic Challenge-Response system between a User, Web Client, Web Server, and a Data Vault based on the DIDAuth protocol using a selective disclosure response (sdr) to the challenge; Source: RSKSmart at https://rsksmart.github.io/rif-identity-docs/ssi/specs/did-auth.html </figcaption>
 </figure>
 </div>